Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 Yet Woods believes the solution starts in jail.

-“No one has gone in and included the very people that are doing these things or have the propensity to do these kinds of things, in the conversation in how we clean up the violence in Chicago,” Woods said.
+“No one has gone in and included the very people that are doing these things, or have the propensity to do these kinds of things, in the conversation of how we clean up the violence in Chicago,” Woods said.

 No one has done that, until now.